SurajJadhav7/SurajJadhav/README.md

 - ⚡ Fun fact: ...
 -->
 I am a Software Developer with brief experience in Software Quality Assurance.
-🔭 I’m currently working in QA team of Apple’s Data Science and Analytics tool through Infosys.
+🔭 I’m currently working as Jr. Software Engineer at Sephora.
 :technologist: I develop web applications, selenium scripts in my spare time.

 ### My Experience-

 #### Software Development-

-:small_blue_diamond: Built several websites using Node.js, Express.js, MongoDB, Pexels API, MailChimp API in the backend and HTML, CSS and JavaScript in front end side of web applications.
+:small_blue_diamond: Built several websites using Ruby on Rails, VueJS, Node.js, Express.js, MongoDB, Pexels API, MailChimp API in the backend and HTML, CSS and JavaScript in front end side of web applications.
 :small_blue_diamond: 6 months of experience in Software Development in EDI gateway team of CVS Health.
 :small_blue_diamond: Developed a scripting tool which reduces the overall transaction time by 90%.